getsentry/sentry.engineering/data/blog/how-to-refactor-and-not-break-things.md

 Time for some proper dogfooding.

 We installed SDK 2.0 on **all** our servers.
 After running the new version for a week on Sentry.io we discovered that there was a problem in the Celery integration where the baggage header (used for propagating trace information) was handled incorrectly.
-After fixing this we created a new release candidate and continued the dogfooding.
+[After fixing this](https://github.com/getsentry/sentry-python/pull/2993), we created a new release candidate and continued the dogfooding.

 All in all, we created 6 release candidates where we each time fixed some smaller problems or made improvements.